aws-samples/aws-cdk-examples/CONTRIBUTING.md

 New guidelines for various languages will be added as we define them.

 ### Typescript
-1. You can use [eslint](https://eslint.org/) with the standard configuration to check for code syntax.
+1. You can use [eslint](https://eslint.org/) with the standard configuration to check code syntax and style.

 ### Java
 1. Use builders wherever possible.
 Some classes are unable to have builders generated in JSII but for those that do, prefer them over constructing by hand.